werner-freytag/SwiftToolbox/README.md

 # SwiftToolbox

 A collection of swift extensions.

-Read the docs in the Documentation folder and the unit tests for details.
+Adds a lot of new features to Foundation classes.

+## Documentation

+See unit tests for usage.
+Find a reference documentation in the **Documents** directory.